Advice and support for those new to the Reading Scene

 Karaoke at the Outlook

-This is organised by @LittleSwitch18 and usually takes place on the second Sunday of the month.
+This is organised by @MaRr0ck and @sp00kyprincess and usually takes place on the third Thursday of the month.

 Links to Useful Information